moldedbits/moldedbits.github.io/_posts/2017-08-28-typed-notification-ios.md

 }
 {% endhighlight %}

-And redefine out `addObserver` method this way:-
+And redefine our `addObserver` method this way:-

 {% highlight swift %}
 extension NotificationCenter {